-The Frost Laws period usually begins in March and they are typically lifted in April.
+We wish there were a simple answer.
+Here’s the deal: the Frost Laws period usually begins in March and they are typically lifted in April.
 But this is the weather we are dealing with here, so exact predictions are not possible.
 Road agencies use formulas involving temperature and soil tests to determine when roads will be vulnerable to thaw-related damage.
 When we are notified, we will announce the beginning and end of Frost Laws:

 - with special editions of our e-newsletter, The Retriever, (otherwise a monthly).
 Click here to subscribe.

 The lifting of Frost Laws is also announced in local newspapers.